 It’s located in the end of a small street, so the feeling is of a secluded space.
 On the grounds, you’ll find several little houses, each with a room or two.
 Our room had a little terrace where we had coffee and dinners.
 There’s a beautiful garden with a little pool and a private access to the beach (you can swim here).
 If you wake up early enough you can witness the fishermen come back to the shore with their catch.
 My father-in-law bought fish from the fishermen and asked the chef to cook it — less than an hour later we were served devious Sri Lankan breakfast featuring fish curry.
 That just goes to show how attentive and helpful the staff is here.

-It’s perfect for you if: you are traveling with kids; looking for a secluded quiet space with beach access.
+It’s perfect for you if: you are traveling with kids; looking for a secluded quiet hotel in Sri Lanka that offer beach access.

 It’s not for you if: it’s great all around.